- Home

 Women and Activism in Ireland: Profiling Leaders and Changemakers

-This webinar series highlights the richness and diversity of women's activism, profiles women's impact as leaders and changemakers and showcases feminist strategies and ways of working which promote equality for women.
-The webinars will be happen via Microsoft Teams.
-A recording will be available after the event.
+This webinar series highlighted the richness and diversity of women's activism, profiled women's impact as leaders and changemakers and showcased feminist strategies and ways of working which promote equality for women.

 4 December, 12-1pm